brandontkessler/environment_setup/readme.md

-# Development Environment Setup
+# Development Workspace Setup

 ## Setup

 Run the `setup.py` file to start the process.

-* The 'Environment' can be created in any folder but is created in root by default.
+* The 'Workspace' can be created in any folder but is created in root by default.
 * Updates to bashrc and bash_profile are optional
-* Only one 'Environment' should exist at a time, eliminate others before starting new.
+* Only one 'Workspace' should exist at a time, eliminate others before starting new.

 ## Eliminate

-Clears out the existing 'Environment'.
+Clears out the existing 'Workspace'.

 ## Checklist

-1. Environment folder structure should be created
+1. Workspace folder structure should be created
    1. Git repos cloned into code
    2. Empty bcreds files (one in code, one in work/code)
-   3. Config folder with env_config and vscode workspace config
+   3. Configs folder with vscode workspace config
    4. Notes folder cloned from git
    5. Work folder with empty structure
    6. Backups folder should be created if not already exists at ~/backups